diantonioandrea/CLIbrary/README.md

 # CLIbrary

 A standardized collection of CLI utilities written in Python to handle commands, I/O and files.
-Take a look at the [documentation](https://github.com/diantonioandrea/CLIbrary/blob/main/docs.md)
+Make sure to take a look at the [documentation](https://github.com/diantonioandrea/CLIbrary/blob/main/docs.md)

 ## Usage